 In case you are addicted to drugs and alcohol while also struggling with another co-occurring medical, mental health or behavioral health disorder, you may be able to benefit from spending time in a dual diagnosis treatment program.

 These programs will guide you on the road to recovery by offering you the rehabilitation services that you need to deal with all the disorders that you were diagnosed with.
 Further, they will offer you the ongoing help that will ensure that you do not suffer a relapse later in the future.

 The important thing to keep in mind is that it is recommended that you opt for dual diagnosis treatment if you were diagnosed with more than one of these drug related disorders.

-Plains Area Mental Health Center is a facility in Ida Grove, IA providing services in and around Ida County.
+Plains Area Mental Health Center is a rehab program providing services in and around Ida County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Community Mental Health Center, Individual Psychotherapy.

 They offer special programs that are tailored to unique individual needs such as: Case Management.

 If you are interested in attending or using one of the services offered by Plains Area Mental Health Center, they accept the following payment types: Cash Or Self Payment, Medicaid, Medicare, State Financed Health Insurance Plan Other Than Medicaid, Private Health Insurance, Military Insurance, Other State Funds, County Or Local Government Funds, Community Mental Health Block Grants